adrianton3/adrianton3.github.io/src/differential-growth/differential-growth.md

 necessary to lookup the neighbours' positions again.

 Coincidentally, the last two rules move the joint in the same direction.
+The drawing below illustrate rule 2 and 3, respectively.

 <p style="text-align: center">
 ![rule-2](../../static/differential-growth/rule2.png)